 Horticulture Background of Megan Riley, M R Gardens

-Megan recently designed a unique 800-square-foot passive solar greenhouse, which produces plants with no supplemental heat or powered exhaust ventilation.
+Megan designed a unique 800-square-foot passive solar greenhouse, which produces plants with no supplemental heat or powered exhaust ventilation.
 She strives to grow plants with nearly all renewable resources while reusing any non-renewables.

-Megan also learns from the diverse, unique growers in Western North Carolina, especially through her work with WNC Agricultural Options.
+Megan also learns from the diverse, unique growers in Western North Carolina, especially through her communications work with WNC Agricultural Options.
 Meanwhile, her upbringing in a conventional farming community helps her to understand different perspectives and appreciate the struggles of all types of growers.